 Heavy rain and slippery trails

 Even with trekking poles, walking becomes difficult, requiring more strength and effort.
 Trekkers also have to be very careful while navigating steep tracks.
-The trail from Lukla to Phakding and Phakding to Namche Bazaar is mostly affected by heavy rainfall.
+The trail from Lukla to Phakding and Phakding to Namche Bazaar is affected mainly by heavy rainfall.

 Lukla flight delays and cancellations

-In July and August, the morning Lukla flights are mostly on schedule; however, as the climate warms up, clouds kick in, increasing the chances of rainfall.
+In July and August, the morning Lukla flights are mostly on schedule; however, clouds kick in as the climate warms up, increasing the chances of rainfall.
 On some days, rainfall may also disturb morning flights.

 Obstructed mountain views